Studying Jonah 1

 What does Jonah’s instruction to the sailors in Jonah 1:12 tell you about Jonah’s attitude and heart?

-Jonah’s silence was an indicator of his guilt.
+Jonah’s silence may have been an indicator of his guilt.
 He knew he was to blame for the storm.
 Yet, Jonah would rather die than obey what the Lord had asked him to do.

 Even when we try to hide, even when we or our loved ones stop listening and talking to God, He is perfectly capable of getting our attention - often through storms in our life, but also through other people, even the most unlikely people.